 As per the report presented by IBM which surveyed 1900 retail and consumer product companies that too across 23 countries, 85% of the retail companies are planning to implement automation for the supply chain by the year 2021.
 Also, retailers do believe that integrating AI will result in a 10% annual growth.

-There are many more examples in the list that made can us awestruck, so without further ado, let’s check how Artificial Intelligence in retail industry will get a transformation.
+There are many more examples in the list that made us awestruck, so without further ado, let’s check how Artificial Intelligence in the retail industry will get a transformation.

-The amalgamation of Artificial Intelligence in retail industry has the potential to bring a revolution in it by helping eCommerce companies to sell their product based on consumer’s last purchase, search habits.
-Moreover, AI can help offline stores in a number of ways.
-There might be chances that next time when you will visit the shop, you might find a robot instead of a salesman selling items along with answering customer’s queries.
+The integration of Artificial Intelligence, including Quality Assurance AI, in retail holds immense potential.
+It empowers eCommerce companies to personalize offerings based on consumer behavior.
+Quality Assurance AI ensures the reliability of AI-driven processes, promising a revolution in retail.
+Moreover, AI can help offline stores in several ways.
+There might be chances that the next time you visit the shop, you might find a robot instead of a salesman selling items along with answering customers’ queries.

-When one will question how AI will change the retail industry in 2020 and in the coming years, well the answer can be given through Virtual Trial rooms that will be equipped with digital mirrors that can make users try out different outfits without the need to wear them.
+When one questions how AI will change the retail industry in 2020 and the coming years, well the answer can be given through Virtual Trial rooms that will be equipped with digital mirrors that can make users try out different outfits without the need to wear them.

-MAP is basically the price that a retailer pays for advertising the product.
-Product sold at a lower price than the MAP is the sign that business is badly affecting by market force and thus lowers the reputation of a brand in the eyes of the customers.
+MAP is the price that a retailer pays for advertising the product.
+A product sold at a lower price than the MAP is a sign that the business is badly affected by the market force and thus lowers the reputation of a brand in the eyes of the customers.

 With the help of AI algorithms, retailers can run marketing campaigns.
-Customer-specific ads that are based upon the customer’s region, preferences and purchasing habits can higher the conversion rate.
+Customer-specific ads that are based on the customer’s region, preferences, and purchasing habits can higher the conversion rate.

 Neither the excess of stocks nor out-of-stock is considered healthy for the company.
 It can affect the company’s profitability along with costing retailers worldwide around $1.1 trillion each year.
 On one hand, the leftover stock is marked down which leads to low sales turnover whereas out-of-stock increases the number of dissatisfied customers.